bartoszwalasek/Website-Test-Cypress/README.md

 # Tests with Cypress

-Repository to UI and API test with Cypress and TypeScript
+Repository to UI and API tests with Cypress and TypeScript.

 ## How to start